clarelgibson/tableau-public-autorefresh/README.md

 The project uses dummy data generated in R to illustrate the methods.
 The dashboard containing the final output of this project can be found [here](https://public.tableau.com/views/TableauPublicAuto-Refresh/Dashboard?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link).

+## Full Documenation

+See the [Wiki](https://github.com/clarelgibson/tableau-public-autorefresh/wiki) for full documentation, examples, operational details and other information.

 ## Getting Started

 ### Requirements